Standards of Academic Progress

 2. Progress Toward Degree Completion: All students must make significant progress toward completion of degree requirement in order to receive aid.
 A mandated minimum completion rate of 67% is the standard for acceptable progress toward degree completion.
 When computing this percentage the numbers are not rounded up or down.
 The formula for this calculation is as follows:

-cumulative number of hours successfully earned / cumulative hours attempted = % competed
+cumulative number of hours successfully earned / cumulative hours attempted = % completed

 Grades of W, WF, WH, V (audit), F, U, I and NR are not considered successful course completion.
 In addition, all attempts of repeated courses and non-credit coursework are included in the cumulative attempted number.